-- Promote knowledge and understanding of the equality objectives amongst staff and pupils - Monitor success in achieving the objectives and report back to governors - Have "due regard" when making a decision or taking an action to whether it may have particular implications for people with particular protected characteristics
+- Promote knowledge and understanding of the equality objectives among staff and pupils - Monitor success in achieving the objectives and report back to governors - Have "due regard" when making a decision or taking an action to whether it may have particular implications for people with particular protected characteristics

-The designated member of staff for equality will:
+The designated member of staff for equality will be Sharon Peters, Deputy Head.
+She will:

-- Support the headteacher in promoting knowledge and understanding of the equality objectives amongst staff and pupils - Meet with the equality link governor every year to raise and discuss any issues. - Support the headteacher in identifying any staff training needs, and deliver training as necessary
+- Support the headteacher in promoting knowledge and understanding of the equality objectives among staff and pupils - Meet with the equality link governor every twice per year to raise and discuss any issues. - Support the headteacher in identifying any staff training needs, and deliver training as necessary